staruml/staruml-java/README.md

 * converted to _UMLClass_ with stereotype `<<annotationType>>`.
 * Annotation type elements to _UMLOperation_.
 (Default value to a Tag with `name="default"`).
 * JavaDoc comment to Documentation.

+---

+Licensed under the MIT license (see LICENSE file).